denglabpku/SMLDM/README.md

 # Train your own models

-You can download our pretrained models: the **UNet model** (checkpoint_UNet_epoch20.pth) and the **Deep-SnapTrack model** (MBX_20231220_110nmPix_rep2_epoch9.pth) from the provided OneDrive links.
-Please note that these models are trained under specific camera setups and experimental conditions.
-Depending on your own setup and data, you may need to retrain these models to achieve optimal performance for your application.
-Below is a guide to help you train your own models if needed.
+You can download our provided the pretrained U-Net model (`checkpoint_UNet_epoch20.pth`) and the pretrained Deep-SnapTrack model (`MBX_20231220_110nmPix_rep2_epoch9.pth`) from the zenodo repository https://zenodo.org/records/15089354.
+Please note that these models are trained under specific camera setups (camera pixel size 110 nm) and experimental conditions (exposure time 30 ms).
+Depending on your own setup and data, you recommend measure your microscopic point-spread-function using the fluorescent beads and generate simulated training dataset as explained below, and to retrain these models to achieve optimal performance for your application.

 ## Step 1: simSnapshot

-A pipeline to convert ground truth trajectories into simulated images for training process.
-The tracks are generated using a pubished method called simSPT ([Tjian - Darzacq lab / simSPT · GitLab](https://gitlab.com/tjian-darzacq-lab/simSPT)).
-We generated a set trajectories with logarithmically increasing diffusion coefficient through [simSPT_script.txt](https://1drv.ms/t/s!ApPGm6eczDkKgUyfGX_uYKiVVq7R?e=s2iwdF) in the command line.
-For convenience, we simulated long tracks and segmented them into shorter segments suitable for the target exposure time.
+We developed a pipeline to convert the simulated Brownian diffusing trajectories into simulated molecule snapshot images together with its mask and track image as datasets for downstream model training.
+The molecule trajectories were generated using a pubished method called simSPT ([Tjian - Darzacq lab / simSPT · GitLab](https://gitlab.com/tjian-darzacq-lab/simSPT)).
+We generated a set of trajectories with logarithmically increasing diffusion coefficients using the command recorded in `simSPT_script.txt`.
+For convenience, we simulated long tracks with 1-ms time interval and segmented them into shorter segments matching the desired exposure time.
 Notably, we modified the `betaUnit` parameter in the original `simSPT.c` file from 0 to 1 to count track lifetime in seconds.

+We provided our simulated molecule trajectories under the zenodo repository https://zenodo.org/records/15089354.

-Next, we generated training data pairs for the UNet model.
-First, we converted the x-y coordinates of the tracks into pixel positions and overlaid four tracks onto a single 32×32 image.
-The images were then binarized and convolved with a weight map to generate ground truth masks.
-To mimic real camera acquisition, we added Gaussian white noise and Poisson shot noise to the images and paired them with ground truth masks.
-This process can be executed using the provided script:
+Next, we generated training datasets for the U-Net segmentation model.
+First, we placed four molecule trajectories into a single 32×32 image with a pixel size of 110 nm.
+The positions of the molecule trajectories were convolved with a Gaussian model of the microscopic point-spread function (PSF).
+The resulting matrix was then binned, rescaled to the desired signal-to-noise ratio (SNR), and augmented with both Gaussian white noise and Poisson shot noise to mimic experimental molecule snapshots.
+The mask for each molecule was defined as the region encompassing the top 95% of the total intensity signal.
+The simulated snapshot and corresponding mask images were paired to serve as the ground truth for U-Net training.
+This process can be executed using the following script:

 `step0_sim_4molecules_forUNet.m`

-For generating training data pairs for DeepSnapTrack, we converted the x-y coordinates of the tracks into pixel positions with 1/10 of the size used for UNet.
-Each track was overlaid onto a separate 320×320 image.
-The ground truth masks were defined as the top 95% of the total signal volume.
-Simulated images were then generated using the same noise augmentation method as in UNet, but resized to 32×32 pixels.
-This process can be executed using the provided script:
+To generate training data pairs for Deep-SnapTrack, we placed a single molecule trajectory into a 32×32 image with a pixel size of 110 nm and generated its snapshot image using the method described above.
+The molecule trajectories were then convolved with a 7×7 Gaussian kernel (σ = 1 pixel-width), and this convolution was evaluated at an 11-nm pixel width to produce a higher-resolution 320×320 track image.
+The final training dataset for Deep-SnapTrack consisted of paired simulated snapshot images and their corresponding track images.
+This process can be executed using the following script:

 `step0_sim_1molecule_forDeepSnapTrack.m`

-## Step 2: UNet training
+## Step 2: U-Net training

 After preparing single molecule snapshot images and corresponding masks according to **Step 0: Sim Snapshot**.
 Specify your path to data pairs in `step1-0_train_multiGPU.sh` by defining: